Total TimePrep: 15 min. Bake: 1 hour + cooling

 - In a large bowl, cream butter and brown sugar.
 Beat in eggs and honey.
 Combine the flour, baking powder, salt, allspice and nutmeg; add to creamed mixture alternately with cream.
 Stir in raisins, dates, apricots and pecans.

-- Pack into two greased and floured 8-in. x 4-in. loaf pans.
+- Pack into two greased and floured 8x4-in. loaf pans.
 Place pans on middle rack of oven; place a shallow pan of hot water on lowest rack.

-- Bake at 300° for 60-65 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 300° for 60-65 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely in pan.
 Loosen edges with a knife and remove from pan.
 Store in an airtight container in the refrigerator.
-Yield: 2 loaves (16 slices each).